mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 We will study Engo Zen Master’s notes [on the case].

 [Even if] you read the notes of the *Blue Cliff Record*, probably you don’t understand [the case].
 [It’s] very complicated, because sometimes the effect *[unintelligible]*, [it depends on] the situation.
 Sometimes *[unintelligible]* is good, sometimes *[unintelligible]* is evil, so completely you don’t understand.
-But there is a very important point if you read the notes: the most important point you have to take into account is that Engo Zenji always is focusing on *process* itself.
-Process is sort of [one’s doing] not as a result.
-Constantly Engo Zenji’s notes focus on process itself, [working] itself, not as a result.
+But there is a very important point if you read the notes: the most important point you have to take into account is that Engo Zenji always is focusing on *process itself*.

+*Process* is sort of [one’s doing] not as a result.
+Constantly Engo Zenji’s notes focus on process itself, working itself, not as a result.
 In our daily living, whatever we do, usually we see our doings from result.
-[We] judge.
+We judge.
 [But] we are mostly living in process itself, so Engo Zenji always takes us to see process itself and doing itself.

 But [then] this doing itself or process itself is [not something to do with] doings as a result.
 It’s a close relation, but pretty often we miss the process itself, that’s why Zen always takes us [there] – but [then] if we realize that we should pay attention to process itself, lots of people ignore the doings as result, or experience.
 We ignore consciousness.
-So very naturally their attitude toward human life is very *haughty*, because they are always staying in a certain high level of life.
+So very naturally our attitude toward human life is very *haughty*, because we are always staying in a certain high level of life.
 That is really haughty.

-So simultaneously you cannot ignore that it’s connected with human doings, human behavior as a result.
+So simultaneously we cannot ignore that it’s connected with human doings, human behavior as a result.
 It’s very complicated.
 But actually process itself is completely beyond human judgement and evaluation.
-This is life itself; [there is] no comment.
+This is life itself; there is no comment.

+#### 4:12

 Like the other day I went to see somebody who has cancer, to talk with him.
 He said that he has really appreciated his sickness because he realized [that there is] no difference between life and death.
 Life is exactly the same as death, and death is exactly life: he really realized that point.
 And then he said that his practice called upon him...
 I talked to him about his brother’s life, because he had some problems. *[Unintelligible.]* [His brother’s problem was that he was] sort of an addict of smoking cigarettes.
 He really wanted to stop, but he couldn’t.
 [He said] that he says [he finds it] really boring to listen to that problem. *[He laughs]* Smoking cigarettes is not a big problem for him; his problem is right on the verge of life and death.
 [It’s not a] problem, his problem is really for us, so he smiled and he laughed.